yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 For import data file, starts a fresh import of a data file into a table in the target database.

 Note: Because Voyager uses upsert mode during data import, if the target tables are not empty and they have a Primary Key, you should have no problems when using this flag, as column values will be updated.
-For tables with no Primary Key, you should exclude them using `--exlcude-table-list` to avoid duplicate data, if any.
+For tables with no Primary Key, you should exclude them using `--exlcude-table-list` to avoid duplicate data, if any, or truncate those tables manually before using the `start-clean` flag.

 ### --table-list